celery/celery/docs/userguide/canvas.rst

 Stamping
 =======
-The goal of the Stamping API is to give an ability to mark signature and it components for a debug purposes.
+The goal of the Stamping API is to give an ability to label the signature and its components for debug purposes.
+For example, when the canvas is a  complex structure, it may be necessary to label each element of the formed structure.
+The complexity increases even more when nested groups are roll-out or chain elements are replaced.
+In such cases, it may be necessary to understand which group an element is a part of or on what nested level it is.
+This requires a mechanism that traverses the canvas elements and marks them with specific metadata.
+Stamping API allow doing that based on the Visitor pattern.

 For example,

 .. code-block:: pycon